How to find the best limited company accountant

 • Provide mortgage, or tenancy references (possibly chargeable).

-• Dealing with HMRC correspondence, on an ongoing basis.
+• Deal with HMRC correspondence, on an ongoing basis.

-• Submitting your Confirmation Statement each year (possible chargeable).
+• Submit a Confirmation Statement each year (possibly chargeable).

-• Setting up a limited company bank account on your behalf.
+• Set up a limited company bank account on your behalf.

-• Conducting or facilitating IR35 contract reviews, if you provide professional services (for an additional fee).
+• Conduct or facilitate IR35 contract reviews, if you provide professional services (for an additional fee).

 What do you have to do for your accountant?